-Single-family detached shall mean a single dwelling unit not attached to any other dwelling unit.
+Single-family shall mean the primary use of a lot for a single dwelling unit, including a mobile home, not attached to any other dwelling unit, or for a mobile home park.

 Very low income shall mean as set forth in Orange County Administrative Regulation No. 4.08, as it may be amended or replaced from time to time.